exsquared/class-of-2022/README.md

 ### Editor

-Candidates can choose any editor for development.
+You can choose any editor for development.
 Some of our favorites are VS Code, XCode (Swift).
 Please have the editor already installed on your machine before the test.

 ### Knowledge of GIT
 It is our assumption that you have a basic knowledge of GIT.